rust-ml/linfa/docs/website/content/news/release040/index.md

 ## New algorithms

 The [Partial Least Squares Regression](https://en.wikipedia.org/wiki/Partial_least_squares_regression) model family is added in this release.
 It projects the observable, as well as predicted variables to a latent space and maximizes the correlation in it.
 For problems with a large number of targets or collinear predictors it gives a better performance when compared to standard regression.
-For more information look into the documentation of `linfa-psa`.
+For more information look into the documentation of `linfa-pls`.

 A wrapper for Barnes-Hut t-SNE is also added in this release.
 The t-SNE algorithm is often used for data visualization and projects data in a high-dimensional space to a similar representation in two/three dimension.
 It does so by maximizing the Kullback-Leibler Divergence between the high dimensional source distribution to the target distribution.
 The Barnes-Hut approximation improves the runtime drastically while retaining the performance.
 Kudos to [github/frjnn](https://github.com/frjnn/) for providing an implementation!